Harini-Balaji11/California-housing-dataset-EDA-and-Model-comparison/README.md

 - **Reproducible**: One‑command setup and HTML report export
 - **Well‑structured**: Clear directories, scripts, and environment setup

+### About
+This project demonstrates a clean, reproducible workflow for tabular regression: transparent EDA, baseline modeling, and clear reporting, suitable for portfolio review and real‑world adaptation.

 ### Executive Summary
 - Median house value is positively associated with `MedInc` and proximity to coastal latitude/longitude bands.
 - Correlations highlight `MedInc` as strongest single predictor among features provided.